Dērītum: Name

 Georges Dossin originally proposed that Dērītum's point of origin was the eastern city of Der, but today it is agreed that it was instead Dēr, a settlement located in the immediate proximity of Mari, well attested as one of the religious centers of the kingdom centered on the latter city.
 Stephanie Dalley suggests that it was around fifteen kilometers further downstream from the capital.
+Identification with modern Abu Kamal has been suggested.
 A shrine dedicated to Dērītum was located there.
 The city also served as a fort.

 Worship

 Dērītum was worshiped in Mari, Dēr and Zurubbān.
 A shrine dedicated to her existed in the first of these settlements, but it is not certain if it was located in its "sacred compound" or if it was a part of the royal palace.

 Alfonso Archi notes that in one of the early offering lists from Mari, "Ishtar-Dērītum" appears in the very beginning, after Ishtar herself and before Annunitum and Dagan, and concludes this group served as the major deities of the city.
 It has been suggested that during the reign of Zimri-Lim, Dērītum, at the time already understood as a fully separate goddess, came to surpass Ishtar in the local pantheon.
 In an offering list from the beginning of this period, formerly known as the "Pantheon List", she is a recipient of seven sheep, more than any other deities, including the other lead figures of the local pantheon such as Dagan or Itūr-Mēr.
 Sacrifices of the same animals to her are also mentioned in a number of texts from the archive of Asqudum, a collection of administrative texts.
 It is also known that Zimri-Lim in the fifth year of his reign offered a golden throne to her.
 In Zurubbān, she received gold and silver on one occasion.